Our next Taiji Shibashi Qigong Instructor Course – Spring 2019.

 Please fill out our course application form prior to booking as this helps us understand your qigong experience prior to the commencement of the course.
 On completion, you will be forwarded to our booking page.

-For further information, please use the form on the Contact Us page.
+For further information about the Shibashi Instructor course, please use the form on the Contact Us page.